Applied Part 3. Project Constitution: First Rules Referendum

 Steps

-- Write at least two
+- Write down at least two

 immutable_principlesas prohibitions, not advice. - Add one